Henry Bolte: Retirement and death

 After his resignation and retirement from Parliament, Bolte retired to his farm, 'Kialla', at Bamganie, near Meredith.
 When the Liberals lost government in Victoria to John Cain, Jr. Liberals in the Opposition would visit Bolte at his farm, "whisky bottle in hand, seeking consolation and advice."
-Bolte was deeply affected by the sudden death of his wife, Dame Edith, in 1986.

 On 24 March 1984, Bolte was involved in a serious head-on accident when he was driving home after an evening in the local hotel near his property at Bamganie.
 Bolte and the occupants of the other car were taken to the Ballarat Base Hospital, where blood samples were taken to test for alcohol levels.
 Whilst there was no evidence of alcohol in the blood of the other driver involved, there were indications of an alcohol content in excess of 0.05%, the legal limit in Victoria, in Bolte's blood.
 Further samples were subsequently collected from the hospital by the police, but these were found to have been substituted, and the sample box containing them had been unlocked by an unknown person.
 An enquiry found that it would have been unfair to proceed with prosecution because of interference with the evidence.
 Bolte later told author Tom Prior "Of course I know nothing, I was unconscious".

+Bolte was deeply affected by the sudden death of his wife, Dame Edith, in 1986.

 Bolte died at his home on 4 January 1990.